 Cartels & Smuggling

-Cartels and gangs use high tech tools and equipment to get their drugs past the border.
+Cartels and gangs use high-tech tools and equipment to get their drugs past the border.
 They also use human “mules.”
 Typically, these are unfortunate people who are struggling economically.
 The cartel takes advantage of them by paying them to go across the border with about two pounds of drugs on their person – usually in their stomach or in body cavities.
-Not only do these people (normally poor and uneducated) get arrested and imprisoned, they can wind up dead by toxic overdose if the container holding the drugs ruptures while in their bodies.
+Not only do these people (often poor and uneducated) get arrested and imprisoned, they can wind up dead by toxic overdose if the container holding the drugs ruptures while in their bodies.